How to stop spam calls & robocalls

 What should you do if you answer a spam call?

-Don’t pick up if you’re getting a call from an unknown number when you’re not expecting one.
+Don’t pick up calls from unknown numbers when you’re not expecting one.
 Let it go to voicemail.
 Legitimate callers will leave a message, while automated calls do not.

 How to report spam calls to the FTC and FCC